 Mark Burget, Executive Vice President, North America

 Mark Burget serves The Nature Conservancy as Executive Vice President and North America Managing Director.
 He recently returned to the Conservancy after serving as President and Chief Operating Officer of the ClimateWorks Foundation, a global philanthropic network focused on energy and land use policy.
 Mr. Burget previously served as The Nature Conservancy's Chief Conservation Programs Officer, overseeing country programs in North America, Latin America, Africa, Australia and the Asia-Pacific Region.
 Over the past twenty years, Mr. Burget also has served the Conservancy as Director of Global Priorities, Director of the California Program and Director of the Colorado Program.
 He earned both his J.D. and M.B.A. from the University of Virginia and his BA in Government from Dartmouth College.

-During his 12-year tenure with the Conservancy, Ginn has held a number of leadership roles in both domestic and global programs.
-As director of the Global Forest Partnership, he helped the Conservancy protect over 3 million acres of forestland through dozens of innovative deals.
-He also has served as director of the Forest Conservation Strategies Program, deputy director of the Eastern U.S./Caribbean Region and deputy director of the Asia-Pacific Region.
+During his 18-year tenure with the Conservancy, Ginn has held a number of leadership roles in both U.S. and global programs.
+The past five years he served as Chief Conservation Officer, in which he led the conservation arm of The Nature Conservancy, consisting of seven divisions spanning over 35 countries, and worked to advance the organization's most significant projects and strategies.
+As Director of the Global Forest Partnership, he helped the Conservancy protect over three million acres of forest land through dozens of innovative deals.
+He also has served as Director of the Forest Conservation Strategies Program, Deputy Director of the Eastern U.S./Caribbean Region and Director of the Asia Pacific Region.